EzzOps/TechnicalDemo/container-debug/readme.md

 ```
 docker exec
 ```
-this command start a temp container, and this conainer use the same namespace and cgroup FYI, two containers can share the same namespace and cgroups
+this command start a temp container, and this conainer use the same namespace and cgroups FYI, two containers can share the same namespace and cgroups

 ```bash